schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 So, we can actually ignore the Arduino program and just click on the "Upload to Arduino" button that will transfer the program to the mBot.

 **Note**: If the message "Please connect the serial port." appears, we just need to go to: menu Connect &gt; Serial Port and click on the right COM port.
-The message does not refer to a physical cable connection.
+The message does not refer to a physical cable connection!

 If all goes well and the uploading starts, we should see a lot of text flowing through.
 What happens is that mBlock "compiles" the Arduino program, using an embedded compiler.
 That means that the text program is being translated into binary \(a long string of zeros and ones\) which is the only programming format the Arduino can actually understand.